Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 more than one.

 ![jQueryUI Widgets](./images/ColorWidgets.png)
+_jQueryUI sample made into a widget, now supports multiple instances on a page_

 You can see the widget version at [http://bit.ly/ww-jq1](http://bit.ly/ww-jq1).
 As you can see, there are two instances of the widget on the page, and they